 UNICAMP offers more than 60 undergraduate degrees, including arts, biological sciences and health professions, architecture, engineering, natural sciences, and social sciences.
-There are around 16,000 undergraduate students and an additional 9,000 graduate students.
-Approximately 400 international undergraduate students attend UNICAMP.
+There are around 28,000 students (undergraduate and graduate) and nearly 1,000 of them are international students.

 Additionally, students may also be able to conduct research under the supervision of an English-speaking UNICAMP professor.